Leadership

 Members

 Authority in our church ultimately rests with its members.
 They elect representatives to the church council for limited terms and there are some decisions that need approval by the membership at a congregational meeting.
 Members are individuals who decide to trust Jesus as their savior and make a commitment to follow Jesus in this particular congregation.
-We invite anyone who attends the church to make that commitment.
-You are welcome to join us!

 Church Council